thepetk/ai-rolling-demo-gitops/docs/TESTING.md

 export RHDH_ENVIRONMENT="production"
 # Your (or a test user's) keycloak username.
 This user has to be present both in keycloak but also in RHDH.
 # If you have followed the SETUP_GUIDE your keycloak's users should have already been imported in your RHDH instance.
+# for example, if your keycloak ID is 'myid@redhat.com', you want to set this env var to 'myid'
 export ROLLING_DEMO_TEST_USERNAME="keycloak-demo-user"
 # Optional: set to "false" to run tests with a visible browser window (default: "true")
 export PLAYWRIGHT_HEADLESS="false"